-Gone are the days of when Nigerians doubted mental health issues and claimed we couldn’t have mental illnesses or that a bottle of Gulder and money will cure depression.
+Gone are the days of when Nigerians doubted mental health issues and claimed we couldn't have them or that a bottle of Gulder and money will cure depression.

 Millennials go through a lot of rigorously draining exercises.
 Even Lagos Traffic and our partners can inject us with the mad reality of mental health.

 It is difficult not to acknowledge mental health and what it means.
-There are however a handful of mental illnesses afflicting Nigerians than others.
+There are however a handful of mental health issues every young Nigerian should know.
 To commemorate #WorldMentalHealthDay they are;

 Depression usually needs a trigger and Nigeria is littered with triggers for depression.
 Your job isn’t paying you well, you feel inadequate for your partner, you can’t pay your bills…

 Your life feels like a bad joke, Lagos drains you every day and so forth are triggers for depression.
 In February 2018, World Bank released a study that says 22% of Nigerians suffer depression.

 ALSO READ: Lagos is messing with my mental health